wasedatime/wasedatime-web/README.md

   },
   ```
   Then run `pnpm run local` inside root folder.
 This runs all app at the same time.
 Open http://localhost:9000 to see the result.

-# Contributing

-Submit an issue or a pull request! :blush:

 # Contributors